eBay Logo

 eBay Logo 2012-present

 The iconic eBay mark lasted 17 years until a new design was created by the branding company Lippincott.
-They kept the lettering and color scheme but completely redesigned the font to balance eBay history and modernity.
-The logo as a whole has become more orderly, which is what the developers wanted.
+They kept the lettering and color scheme but completely redesigned the font to balance eBay’s history and modernity.
+The logo has become more orderly, as the developers wanted.
 It has been in use since mid-October 2012.

 Font and Colors